What Makes a Good Video:

 We employ a double-blind review process conducted through the OpenReview, and all papers must adhere to the NeurIPS 2025 submission format and use NeurIPS 2025 latex template.

-Submission Portal: TBD
+Submission Portal: OpenReview

 Review Guidelines